Ladies and Gentlemen: The Best of George Michael

 More than two months after George Michael’s passing, it was announced that he had died of organ failure at age fifty-three.
 Leave it at that.
 We don’t need details.

 Mr. Michael was not someone his fans knew intimately, regardless of how appreciative he was of his audience.
 He was human, and his personal circumstances are the concern of only a small number of people.
-Those few people have a responsibility to protect him and hold others accountable if appropriate.

 If you’re still curious about what was going on in George Michael’s life, try googling information about his favorite nonprofits.
 He was generous with charities in Europe and the United States, and I’m sure you can find one which will accept a donation in his memory.